cnoe-io/community-plugins/workspaces/agent-forge/plugins/agent-forge/README.md

   baseUrl: http://127.0.0.1:8000
   botName: Agent Forge # Optional: Customize the bot name
   botIcon: url goes here # Optional: Customize the bot icon
+  initialSuggestions: # Optional: Customize initial suggestion prompts
+    - 'What can you do?'
+    - 'How do I configure agents?'
+    - 'Help me with platform engineering tasks'
+    - 'Show me the latest deployments'
 ```

 ### CAIPE Setup